 APY stands for Annual Percentage Yield.
 In non-banker-jargon, APY stands for the amount an account pays to you.
 (Tip: If you find yourself trying to remember what does apy mean, think APY = amount paid to you).
 Interest is always paid out as a percentage of your account balance and so APY will always be represented as a percent.

 To better understand this, let's look at a basic example.
-Pretend you have a checking account that offers 2% interest.
-You keep $100 in this checking account.
+Pretend you have a checking account that offers a 2% interest rate.
+You keep $100 of your hard-earned money in this checking account.
 At the end of the year, you would have $102 in the account.
 (2% of $100 is $2, which is the amount added to your balance in the form of interest).

 Now, interest doesn't usually get paid out just once a year.
 In fact, most of the time it is paid out on a monthly basis.
 Unfortunately, you don't receive 2% each month.
 In order to figure out how much interest you will earn per month, you take the APY and divide it by 12 (because there are 12 months in a year).